barryclark/jekyll-now/_posts/2016-10-24-Craft-Research+Argument.md

    Sub claim: They were the most dominate regular season team of all time.
    Evidence: They had the best regular season record of all time, beating the 1996 Bull's record.
    Counterargument: They lost in the finals while the Bull’s won the 1996 finals.
    Answer: The Warriors lost to LeBron James, one of the greatest if not the greatest basketball players of all time.
 The Cavs also got    a great performance from Kyrie Irving and supporting cast.
 The 1996 Bulls faced the Supersonics, who did have a hall of famer in Gary    Payton but no once in a generation player like LeBron James.

-cont.
+   I had an argument on how the Warriors were a more balanced team but I didn't realize that the stat I found was for the 2014-2015 Warriors.
+I probably could have a better argument if I say they are the best regular season team of all time.
+Also it turns out research and arugments are hard.

+References:

+  collegebb_ref.
+"College Basketball Statistics and History | College Basketball at Sports-Reference.com."
+College Basketball at Sports-Reference.com.
+N.p., n.d.
+Web.
+24 Oct.
+2016.

+  Booth, Wayne C., Gregory G. Colomb, and Joseph M. Williams.
+The Craft of Research.
+Chicgo: U of Chicago, 2008.
+Print.